mayuridube/Object_Counting/README.md

 # watershed_algorithm

-The watershed algorithm is a classic algorithm used for segmentation and is especially useful when extracting touching or overlapping objects in images, such as the coins or medicines in the figure above.
+The watershed algorithm is a classic algorithm used for segmentation and is especially useful when extracting touching or overlapping objects in images, such as the coins or medicines in the figure below.

 Using traditional image processing methods such as thresholding and contour detection(i.e contour_only.py), we would be unable to extract each individual coin from the image.but by leveraging the watershed algorithm,